top of page

 • Food sensitivity testing or elimination diets — to reduce immune activation and neuroinflammation.

-These assessments can help tailor interventions to the child’s unique biology rather than rely on generic protocols.
+These assessments can help tailor interventions to the child’s unique biology rather than relying on generic protocols.

 Lifestyle and Behavioral Supports